UST-MICO/grapheditor/docs/grapheditor.rst

 :js:class:`Edges <Edge>` will snap to the nearest :js:class:`LinkHandle`.
 :js:class:`Link handles <LinkHandle>` are :ref:`calculated per node template <grapheditor:link handles>`.
-To customize the position where the edge attaches to nodes set the :js:func:`calculateLinkHandlesForEdge <GraphEditor.calculateLinkHandlesForEdge>` callback.
+To customize the position where the edge attaches to nodes set the :js:attr:`calculateLinkHandlesForEdge <GraphEditor.calculateLinkHandlesForEdge>` callback.

 Example Styling Usage